JGopalaKrishna/DeepLearn_Stock_Predictor/README.md

 # DeepLearn Stock Predictor 📈🧠

-A Deep Learning-based application that predicts future stock prices using historical data.
-Powered by LSTM neural networks, this tool enables users to upload stock datasets, train a model, and visualize predictions with ease.
+A Deep Learning-based application that leverages an LSTM model to forecast the closing prices of a stock for the next X days using historical data.
+It allows users to upload their own datasets, configure model settings, train the model, and visualize both actual and estimated prices through intuitive graphs, performance metrics, and future forecasts for X days.

 ---